dsandstrom/atom-subword-navigation/README.md

 - Holding `shift` will highlight as you move left and right.

 - Along with highlight, you can delete to the previous/next subword.
-However, I did not assign keybindings to them, they are BYOK to prevent conflicts.
+However, I did not assign keybindings to them; they are BYOK to prevent conflicts.
 Command names are at the bottom of the page.

 - Issues and pull requests are welcome.